All Posts

 3. Post-Process

 To remove parts from the build platform, different SLA 3D printers have various methods; most are manual and require scraping parts off.
-Formlabs’ Build Platform Flex enables the quick and easy removal of parts from the build platform while cutting down on hands-on labor and improving the quality of your parts by avoiding any chips or scratches.
+Formlabs’ Build Platform Flex and Build Platform Flex L enable the quick and easy removal of parts from the build platform while cutting down on hands-on labor and improving the quality of your parts by avoiding any chips or scratches.

-After removing parts from the build platform, parts require rinsing in isopropyl alcohol (IPA) to remove any uncured resin from their surface.
-Formlabs’ Form Wash and large-format Form Wash L have been engineered to streamline the wash process, easily removing excess resin with an improved agitation system, and shortening overall post-processing time.
+After removing parts from the build platform, parts require rinsing in isopropyl alcohol (IPA) or ether wash to remove any uncured resin from their surface.
+Formlabs’ Form Wash and large-format Form Wash L have been engineered to streamline the wash process, easily removing excess resin and shortening overall post-processing time.

-After rinsed parts are dry, some materials require post-curing, a process that helps parts to reach their optimal material properties.
-Formlabs’ Form Cure and large-format Form Cure L are part of a comprehensive SLA ecosystem that makes post-processing simple for resin workflows.
+After rinsed parts are dry, some materials require post-curing, a process that helps improve parts' strength and performance, and reach their optimal material properties.
+Formlabs’ Form Cure and large-format Form Cure L precisely control temperature and light to provide a consistent, high-intensity cure.

 formlabs second generation Form wash